-- 11.1 All trustees present at a meeting are expected to vote; although a trustee must abstain in the event of a declared conflict of interest of a pecuniary nature.
+- 11.1 All trustees present at a meeting are required expected to vote; the only exception will be that a trustee must abstain in the event of a declared conflict of interest of a pecuniary nature.
 The Chair has the right to vote and must vote if there is a tie. - 11.2 Voting shall be by show of hands except where a ballot is required by policy, bylaw or the School Act.
 The Chairperson shall declare whether the motion was defeated or carried, abstentions, and the names of negative voters if requested. - 11.3 All questions shall be decided by a majority of the votes of the trustees present and voting unless otherwise provided by policy, bylaw or the School Act.
 In the case of a tie vote, the motion shall be resolved in the negative.